blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 ## RTMP stream

+RTMP is deprecated and it is recommended to switch to use RTSP restreams.

+## RTSP stream

-In order for the live streams to function they need to be accessible on the RTMP port (default: `1935`) at `<frigatehost>:1935`.
+In order for the live streams to function they need to be accessible on the RTSP port (default: `8554`) at `<frigatehost>:8554`.
 Home Assistant will directly connect to that streaming port when the live camera is viewed.

-#### RTMP URL Template
+#### RTSP URL Template

-For advanced usecases, this behavior can be changed with the [RTMP URL template](#options) option.
+For advanced usecases, this behavior can be changed with the [RTSP URL template](#options) option.
 When set, this string will override the default stream address that is derived from the default behavior described above.
 This option supports [jinja2 templates](https://jinja.palletsprojects.com/) and has the `camera` dict